 To Export a DAC Using a Wizard

-Connect to the instance of SQL Server, whether on-premise or in SQL Database.
+Connect to the instance of SQL Server, whether on-premises or in SQL Database.

 In Object Explorer, expand the node for the instance from which you want to export the DAC.

 Select Tasks and then select Export Data-tier Application...

 Complete the wizard dialogs:

 This page describes the steps for the Export Data-tier Application Wizard.